RISE Activities

 Participate in monthly workshops (four hours per month January-June; September-December) with targeted instruction using an experiential learning model to apply new skills and knowledge to advance interventions and develop Innovators.

-Meet regularly with key members of the RISE Core Team to elicit better insight into their needs — capitalizing on strengths and working through areas for development.
+Meet regularly with key members of the IDP Leadership Team to elicit better insight into their needs — capitalizing on strengths and working through areas for development.

 Assessment and Feedback